 MPACF provides grants:

-to nonprofit organization as defined in section 501(c)(3) of the Internal Revenue Code
+to nonprofit organizations as defined in section 501(c)(3) of the Internal Revenue Code

 to units of government